 9 days from/to Reykjavik (or 11 days with two nights in Reykjavik)

-Two unique departures of 7 days each guided by Philippe Patay, founder of Fjallabak and one of the most experienced and passionate connoisseurs of Iceland and its birds
+A unique journey guided by Philippe Patay, founder of Fjallabak and one of the best and most passionate connoisseurs of Iceland, its culture, its geology and its birds.

 SUMMER SOLSTICE The night has totally disappeared, the day is permanent.
 Twilight and dawn blend together all the pink, blue and coral of their collection.
 The green colors are still here and blend in the colors of the tundra and meadows where the young lambs tender the traveler, while the alarmed shorebirds are on the fence posts asking their chicks to stay put in the moss and to trust absolute mimicry ...
 The peek tourist season has not yet really begun and the circular road still breathes freedom.

 Situated at 66 ° North, on the borders of the Atlantic and the Arctic Ocean, halfway between Europe and America, at the crossroads of the main East-Western and North-Southern migratory routes, Iceland is undoubtedly the paradise of winged fauna.
 Species on both continents as well as Arctic species cohabit.
 Some cliffs are experiencing a real housing crisis, while heaths and meadows are invaded by countless shoreline birds.

 Our journey takes us on the great North-Western peninsula to majestic fjords and impressive mountains.
 We observe the white-tailed eagle whose kingdom is here.
 Látrabjarg is considered to be the longest bird cliff in the world.
 Many grey seals lounge on sandy beaches.
 It is also the region where the most common eiders occur in the North.
 The Reykhólar marshes are a small paradise for ornithologists and the islands of the Breiðafjord are a sanctuary where men and birds are perfectly combined.